kunhwiko/concepts/languages/java/lang-java.md

 // 'E' will be replaced by whatever the user inputs public class ArrayList<E> extends AbstractList<E> implements List<E> {
-	// you can declare 'E' here only because it's been declared by the class public boolean add(E o)
+	// you can declare 'E' here only because it's been declared by the class public boolean add(E o) {}

-	// this is to declare something NOT defined in class declaration
-	// 'T' must be a subtype of Animal public <T extends Animal> void something(ArrayList<T> arrList)

 	/*
      By polymorphism, Dog can be passed to Animal, Dog[] can be passed to Animal[] However, ArrayList<Dog> cannot be passed to ArrayList<Animal>

      This is because at runtime, JVM will check for array types If you add Cat to Dog[], the JVM will catch it during runtime

      Collection types are only checked during compile time If you allowed Cat to be added to ArrayList<Dog>, the JVM will fail to catch it
 	*/
+	public void badExample(ArrayList<Animal> arrList) {}

+  /*
+     So how do you take advantage of polymorphism for collections?
+     You can pass in ArrayList<Dog> using generics or wildcards

+     There's still the danger of being able to add Cat to ArrayList<Dog>
+     Therefore, JVM prevents adding elements when using generics or wildcards */

+  // this is to declare something NOT defined in class declaration
-	public void otherthing(ArrayList<Animal> arrList)
+  // 'T' must be a subtype of Animal public <T extends Animal> void goodExampleOne(ArrayList<T> arrList) {}

+  // another way of saying the same thing as above using "wildcards" public void goodExampleTwo(ArrayList<? extends Animal> arrList) {}
 }
 ```